whitneyburton/portfolios/students/1608-back/daniel-shin/daniel_shin_mod_3_portfolio.markdown

 #### Description
 This project used authentication, API creation and consumption, and going in depth into styling.
 It was a very big project for 1.5 weeks, but I thought it was a good experience.
 I liked my group, and I liked how wide the scope of the project was.

+#### Assessment
+Graded By: Nate

+Notes:
+Using risk point on test quality to make it a 5
+Client Expectations

+#### Team completed all the user stories and requirements set by the client:
+- 4: Better than expected

+#### Project exhibits a production-ready user experience.
+- 3: As expected

+#### Team used a project management tool to keep their project organized.
+- 3: As expected

+#### Git Workflow

+#### Team always used pull requests and commented on pull requests prior to introducing code into the master branch.
+- 3: As expected

+#### Project is well-tested (Above 90% and the most valuable pieces of the app are covered).
+If you were paying for someone to build this for you, would you be satisfied with the tests that are written?
+- 4: Better than expected

+#### Code Quality

+#### Project demonstrates well-factored code and a solid grasp of MVC principles.
+- 3: As expected

+#### Bonus
+##### Did the team push themselves by taking risks?
+- 1: Yes

 ### Self Directed Project